sqlparser/sqlflow_public/grabit/github-bitbucket/readme.md

 ### 2. Set up grabit configuration file

-Create a config file with name such as: `gitServer.conf.json`
+Create a config file with name such as: `gitServer.conf.json` and put it under the same directory where start.sh or start.bat file of the grabit tool is located.

 ```json
 {